SKI MARATHON CALENDAR: 2013-14

 The Big Ones - see www.worldloppet.com and others

 Each country has its 'headline' ski race, which is a member of the international World Loppet series.
 These range in size themselves - with smaller ski nations typically having smaller fields - but are all run to a consistently high standard.

 Many of these races now offer summer running and mountain biking races, along the same scenic courses.

 The races of the World Loppet series are as follows -

-Distances given are for the Main Races, with the main subsidiary races in brackets.
+The main races are in bold .
 More information on the World Loppet organisation can be found via their website, www.worldloppet.com.

 Don't think, however, that the only big races are the World Loppet races.
-The biggest race of them all is the Skarvarennet in Geilo, Norway in April, won in 2006 by superstar biathlete Ole Einar Bjorndalen.
+The biggest race of them all is the Skarvarennet in Geilo, Norway in April.
 Similarly, some of the large races in continental Europe, such as the Italian La Sgambeda - held in Livigno in December - are bigger than some of the smaller World Loppet races.

 The national races

 Most of the larger cross-country ski nations have their own series of races, and these tend to be smaller in terms of field, and often more friendly and local in nature.
 There are some absolute gems, such as the Savoyarde in France, which provides a fantastic feast afterwards for all competitors.

 Often these marathons are a big part of resorts' efforts to attract tourists, and much enthusiasm goes into making sure they're well organised, and that visitors are made welcome.
 Race offices often have links with the local tourist office, and can advise on accommodation and transport.